ansible/ansible/docsite/rst/developing_modules.rst

 .. note::
    This is obviously an unrealistic idea for a module.
-You'd most likely just use the shell module.
-However, it probably makes a decent tutorial.
+You'd most likely just use the command module.
+However, it makes for a decent tutorial.

 Let's look at the code.
 Read the comments as we'll explain as we go.
 Note that this is highly verbose because it's intended as an educational example.
 You can write modules